aetperf/aetperf.github.io/_posts/2022-11-04-Forward-and-reverse-stars-in-Cython.md

     return rs_indptr, rs_indices, rs_data
 ```

-And here a function that loops over a list of node indices and got though each node's incoming edges:
+And here is a function that loops over a list of node indices and go though each node's incoming edges:

 ```cython